 Geothermal heating and cooling systems are the ultimate in home efficiency.
-By harnessing the steady supply of heat energy from underground with geothermal technologies, your home or building will use much less energy, saving you money each month and eliminating pollution produced by fossil fuel systems.
+By harnessing the steady supply of heat energy from underground with geothermal technologies, your home or building will use much less energy, which can save you money each month and reduce pollution produced by fossil fuel systems.

 How It Works